HyperAgents/hmas/CONTRIBUTING.md

 * take from polifonia the methodology to create a new story ??
 * considering specifical files that refers all stories
 * should we consider a set of people with roles and stories in our approach ? here we would call this set : set of agents.
+* Create an explicit file CODE-OF-CONDUCT.md (cf. https://opensource.guide/fr/code-of-conduct/)   where we present the behaviour we expect from the community and where we present the use of the different classes/properties ??

 Examples of contributing files :